deepsense-ai/db-ally/docs/quickstart/quickstart.md

-# Db-Ally Quickstart Guide
+# db-ally Quickstart Guide

-This guide will help you get started with Db-Ally.
-We will use a simple example to demonstrate how to use Db-Ally to query a database using an AI model.
+This guide will help you get started with db-ally.
+We will use a simple example to demonstrate how to use db-ally to query a database using an AI model.
 We will use OpenAI's GPT to generate SQL queries based on natural language questions and SqlAlchemy to interact with the database.

 !!! note
-    For examples of using Db-Ally with other data sources and AI models, please refer to our other how-to guides.
+    For examples of using db-ally with other data sources and AI models, please refer to our other how-to guides.

 We will cover the following topics: